m-01101101/product-analytics/fight-churn/readme.md

 ## Defining retention and churn

 Both Carl and [Johnathan Hsu](https://tribecap.co/a-quantitative-approach-to-product-market-fit/) focus on describing retention first in terms of revenue.
-This takes into account not only customers churning but the amount of revenue you get from existing customers (ie are retained customers spending more, or upgrading to premium plans?)
+This takes into account not only customers churning but the amount of revenue you get from existing customers (ie are retained customers spending more, or upgrading to premium plans?).
+Up-selling existing customers (increasing incremental revenue) can therefore make churn seem lower than it is as a user level.

 The net retention rate (NRR) is the proportion of revenue received at the end of the period from existing customers only

-> Net retention $NRR$ = (retained(t) + expansion(t) - churned(t) - contraction(t)) / revenue(t-1)
+> Net retention rate $NRR$ = (retained(t) + expansion(t) - churned(t) - contraction(t)) / revenue(t-1)
 >
 > Net churn = 1 - NRR